Photo of a large sunflower

 Home

-Dr. Davi Kallman is a Mexican, Jewish, Disabled woman whose intersecting identities fuel her lifelong advocacy for historically marginalized communities.
-She is a published author, award-winning speaker, and bold institutional change-maker.
+Dr. Davi Kallman was a Mexican, Jewish, disabled woman whose intersecting identities fueled her lifelong advocacy for historically marginalized communities.
+She was a published author, award-winning speaker, and bold institutional change-maker.

-Dr. Kallman is the District Dean of Student Engagement at Pierce College and teaches Communication Studies as an adjunct professor at both Pierce College and Tacoma Community College.
-She previously served as the college’s ADA/504 Coordinator, leading district-wide efforts to advance accessibility and disability rights.
+Dr. Kallman served as the District Dean of Student Engagement at Pierce College and taught Communication Studies as an adjunct professor at both Pierce College and Tacoma Community College.
+She previously served as the college’s ADA/504 Coordinator, where she led district-wide efforts to advance accessibility and disability rights.

-She earned her Ph.D. in Health Communication from Washington State University’s Edward R. Murrow College of Communication, after completing her bachelor’s and master’s degrees at the University of Texas at El Paso.
-Her research and practice focus on media literacy, intersectionality, and dismantling systemic barriers in education.
+She earned her Ph.D. in Health Communication from Edward R. Murrow College of Communication at Washington State University, after completing her bachelor’s and master’s degrees at University of Texas at El Paso.
+Her research and practice focused on media literacy, intersectionality, and dismantling systemic barriers in education.

-As a dyslexic scholar and disability advocate, Dr. Kallman is committed to ensuring individuals with both visible and non-apparent disabilities are seen, supported, and valued.
-Her lived experience informs her vision for a more inclusive and justice-driven higher education landscape.
+As a dyslexic scholar and disability advocate, Dr. Kallman was committed to ensuring individuals with both visible and non-apparent disabilities were seen, supported, and valued.
+Her lived experience informed her vision for a more inclusive and justice-driven higher education landscape.

 Photo of Davi Kallman.
 This is a bust portrait of Davi, she is wearing a white and blue floral long sleeve shirt, she has short curly brown hair, and she is standing in front of Pierce College.
 There are clouds and trees in the background.